kkrugler/flink-training/README-Bootcamp.md

 You can run exercises, solutions, and tests with the `gradlew` command.

-To run tests on all your exercise code:
+To run tests on all your exercise code (not very useful):

 ```bash
 ./gradlew test